Hack-a-thingie/terminalvelociraptor/README.md

 - Deck contains: Staff and Action cards.

+- Players gain Budget Points every turn (up to a maxmimum).

-- Players have Budget Points to hire (play) Staff.
+- Budget Points can be used to hire (play) Staff.

 - Staff have Ability Points (Phys, Bio, ...).